 Initial fraud alert

-An initial fraud alert stays on your credit report for 90 days and notifies lenders that you may be a victim of identity theft.
+An initial fraud alert stays on your credit report for one year and notifies lenders that you may be a victim of identity theft.
 Any lender that receives a credit application in your name can then contact you directly to verify your identity before opening the account.

 You only need to request an initial fraud alert with one of the three credit agencies—Experian, Equifax and TransUnion.
 That agency will automatically notify the other two.
-Once the 90-day period is up, you can renew for another 90 days.
-There's no limit to how many times you can renew.
+You can also renew the alert for another year, and there's no limit to how many times you can renew.

 Extended fraud alert